-The number of shares outstanding and entitled to vote in the stockholders' meeting is 2,498,991,753 shares as of May 31, 2022.
+The number of shares outstanding and entitled to vote in the stockholders' meeting is 2,498,991,753 shares as of June 17, 2022.
 The record date for purposes of determining stockholders entitled to vote is June 30, 2022.
-Stockholders are entitled to cumulative voting in the election of directors, as provided by the Revised Corporation Code.
+Stockholders are entitled to cumulative voting in the election of directors, as provided by the Corporation Code.

-Under Section 23 of the Revised Corporation Code, stockholders entitled to vote shall have the right to vote the number of shares of stock standing in their own names in the stock books of the corporation at the time fixed in the bylaws or where the bylaws are silent, at the time of the election.
-The said stockholder may: (a) vote such number of shares for as many persons as there are directors to be elected;

-- (b) cumulate said shares and give one (1) candidate as many votes as the number of directors to be elected multiplied by the number of the shares owned; or - (c) distribute them on the same principle among as many candidates as may be seen fit: Provided, That the total number of votes cast shall not exceed the number of shares owned by the stockholders as shown in the books of the corporation multiplied by the whole number of directors to be elected: Provided, however, That no delinquent stock shall be voted.
-Unless otherwise provided in the articles of incorporation or in the bylaws, members of nonstock corporations may cast as many votes as there are trustees to be elected but may not cast more than one (1) vote for one (1) candidate.
-Nominees for directors or trustees receiving the highest number of votes shall be declared elected.
+Under Section 23 of the Corporation Code, cumulative voting is allowed in the election of Directors.
+Thus, a stockholder may vote such number of shares for as many persons as there are directors to be elected, or he may cumulate his shares and give one candidate as many votes as the number of directors to be elected multiplied by the number of shares shall equal, or he may distribute them on the same principle among as many candidates as he shall see fit, provided, that the total number of votes cast by him shall not exceed the number of shares owned by him as shown in the books of the corporation multiplied by the whole number of directors to be elected.